 - The MSGDONE notification tells that the message has been processed by the Server and delivered to the Metadata Adapter.
-Its arguments are the sequence of the message (we did not specify it, and hence it is an asterisk "\") and the progressive number of the message. - The real-time update reports the message as part of the chat feed, with the two fields being the timestamp and the message content.
+Its arguments are the sequence of the message (we did not specify it, and hence it is an asterisk ""), the progressive number of the message, and a response message, which is empty in this case - The real-time update reports the message as part of the chat feed, with the two fields being the timestamp and the message content.